Layan002/Web-Task2-Take-the-last-data-to-new-web-page/README.md

 # Steps we need to complete this task
+This task relies on the [Task1 of web page](https://github.com/Layan002/Web-Task1-designing-a-web-saving-it-with-database/blob/main/README.md)
 To create a new web page that retrieves and displays the most recently added age from the MySQL database, you'll need to follow these steps:

 ## Step 1: Create a New PHP File